nordic-institute/X-Road/doc/Manuals/ug-ss_x-road_6_security_server_user_guide.md

 2. Choose a **Certification Service** that supports ACME.

 3. Some Certification Services require their ACME Server account to be bound an external account for added security.
-If that is the case, the Security Server owner needs to have external accounts credentials configured in `/etc/xroad/conf.d/acme.yml` (more info on how to configure ACME can be found in section [24.
-Configuring ACME](#24-configuring-acme)).
+If that is the case, the Security Server owner needs to have external account binding credentials configured as part of the Security Server's ACME configuration (see section [24.
+Configuring ACME](#24-configuring-acme) for how this configuration works and its current limitations).

 4. On the CSR fields page make sure the **CN** field (and **SAN** if present) field has the correct DNS name.
 This is used by the ACME server to check that the member owns the domain the certificate is ordered for.